 The theme of Judaism as anti-Christian plays a part in the conspiracy

-theories of several extremist groups, particularly the Australian League of
+theories of several extremist groups, such as the Australian League of Rights,

-The Bible Believers’ website published a full copy of Henry Ford’s
+The Bible Believers website published a full copy of Henry Ford’s The

-The International Jew and a great deal of other overtly antisemitic
+International Jew and a great deal of other overtly antisemitic material,

-self-styled Holocaust ‘revisionist’ Fredrick Toben, has in recent years
+around self-styled Holocaust revisionist Fredrick Toben, has in recent years

 disseminated arguably the most vicious and malicious anti-Jewish propaganda of